CodepotatoLtd/QuotehavenDocs/README.md

 # Quotehaven
-The official documentation/wiki for Quotehaven, our Life Insurance D2C solution.
+The official documentation/wiki for Quotehaven, our spudtacular D2C Life Insurance solution for the financial industry.